masud90/pyramid_chart/README.md

 To install the `pyramid_chart` program, download the `pyramid_chart.ado` and `pyramid_chart.sthlp` files and place them in your Stata ado directory or your working directory.
 You can find or set your Stata ado path using the `adopath` command in Stata.

 ## Options
-The pyramid_chart program supports additional options that can be passed to the twoway graph command for further customization.
+The `pyramid_chart` program supports additional options that can be passed to the `twoway` graph command for further customization.
+All options for `twoway` in stata should work, with the exception of `legend()`, `xlabel`, `ylabel` which are produced using existing labels from the variables passed into the syntax.

 ## Example
-Here is an example of how to use the pyramid_chart program:
+Here is an example of how to use the `pyramid_chart` program:

 ### Example 1:
 The following example reshapes the dataset into a long dataset containing the three required variables: population, sex, and agegrp.